 Modern air purifiers are highly efficient similar to the Rabbit Air MinusA2 which offers an average savings of up to $1,178.05 within 5 years.
 Energy Star certified air purifiers use less energy and help you save money, so running them all the time will have little impact on your power bill.

 Auto mode is a clever feature that automatically adjusts the air purifier's fan speed depending on the volume of air pollution.
 The machine uses its built-in smart sensors to detect the high level of air contaminants and ramps up the fan speed to eliminate them.
 On the other hand, the fan will run at a low setting if air pollution is marginal.
+It’s a great feature that allows you to leave your air purifier on all the time, without consuming a lot of energy and running your utility bills high.

 Having a home air purifier with an Auto mode function like the Airgle AG900 is very useful when running an air filtration system 24/7.
 Auto mode not only helps conserve energy but effectively keeps the noise level at a minimum.
 Low energy consumption means the more money you save, while a silent air purifier promotes a relaxing and comfortable environment for you and your family.